Kurt Oatway

-Kurt Oatway (born 23 February 1984) is a sit-skier representing Canada at the 2018 Winter Paralympics.
+Kurt Oatway (born 23 February 1984) is a Para alpine skier representing Canada at the 2018 Winter Paralympics.
 His disability is due to an injury in 2007.
 He won gold at the 2018 Winter Paralympics in men's sitting Super G at the Pyeongchang Paralympics.
 He also won silver medals at the 2019 World Para Alpine Skiing Championships in both the Downhill and Super-G events.

 He has an interest in geology.